droe-lang/droe/ROELANG_LANGUAGE_SPECIFICATION.md

 - **Multi-Target**: Compile to multiple languages and platforms
 - **Modular**: Support for modules and code reuse
 - **Modern**: Support for collections, string interpolation, and format expressions
+- **Metadata-Driven**: Built-in support for metadata annotations for compilation control and documentation

 ---